hathitrust/otis/README.md

 It was created as a replacement for a handful of perl applications that had to be run from the commandline.

 Otis is of few HT projects currently attempting to do localization/i18n.
+The Japanese localization has, however, not been vetted by a native speaker.

 ## Tests